JunSu-Mun/hello-world/README.md

 hello.

-I'm student.

-what?

-hell yeah.
+I'm student. and my hobby is game and gamemaking, but gamemaking is hard to me so I'm learng that.